Lin Yutang: Career outside China

-Further, the faculty resisted Lin's plans to demolish and rebuild the new school building (which though grand, was not "Western" enough), his demands to have sole control over finances, and a budget clearly beyond its means.
+The faculty rejected Lin's plans to demolish and rebuild the new school building (which though grand, was not "Western" enough), his demands to have sole control over finances, and a budget clearly beyond its means.
 Lin accepted a dismissal fee of $305,203, entirely contributed by Tan Lark Sye, to prevent depleting the university's funds.

 After he returned to New York in the late 1950s, Lin renewed his interest in Christianity.
 His wife was a devout believer, and Lin admired her serenity and humility.
-After attending services with her at the Madison Avenue Presbyterian Church for several months, he joined the church and announced his return to the faith.
-His 1959 book From Pagan to Christian explained this move, which many of his readers found surprising.
+After attending services with her at Madison Avenue Presbyterian Church for several months, he joined the church and announced his return to the faith.

-With his facility for both Chinese and English idiom, Lin presided over the compilation of a Chinese-English dictionary, Lin Yutang's Chinese-English Dictionary of Modern Usage (1972), which contains a massive English index to definitions of Chinese terms.
+Lin presided over the compilation of a Chinese-English dictionary, Lin Yutang's Chinese-English Dictionary of Modern Usage (1972), which contains an English index to definitions of Chinese terms.
 The work was undertaken at the newly founded Chinese University of Hong Kong.

-His many works represent an attempt to bridge the cultural gap between the East and the West.
-He was nominated for the Nobel Prize in Literature in 1940 and 1950.

 He continued his work until his death in 1976.
-Lin was buried at his home in Yangmingshan, Taipei, Taiwan.
+Lin was buried at his home in Yangmingshan, Taipei.
 His home has been turned into a museum, which is operated by Taipei-based Soochow University.
 The town of Lin's birth, Banzai, has also preserved the original Lin home and turned it into a museum.

-Lin's reputation and scholarship on Lin
+Legacy

-Although his major books have remained in print, Lin was a thinker whose place in modern Chinese intellectual history has been overlooked until recently.
+Although his major books have remained in print, Lin was a thinker whose place in modern Chinese intellectual history has been overlooked.
 Lin themed conventions have been organized in Taiwan and Lin's native Fujian, and in December 2011, the International Conference on the Cross-cultural Legacy of Lin Yutang in China and America was held at City University of Hong Kong, with professional and private scholars from mainland China, Hong Kong, Taiwan, Japan, Malaysia, the United States, Germany and Slovakia.
 The organizer of the conference was Dr. Qian Suoqiao, author of the book, Liberal Cosmopolitan: Lin Yutang and Middling Chinese Modernity (Leiden; Boston: Brill, 2010).